CodeOpsTech/BookBot/README.md

 2. check for discounts and offers
 3. Preview/first few pages of the book

-# Prerequisites for the code:
+# Prerequisites for using the code:
 1. Python 2.7 with python-amazon-simple-product-api module
-2. Amazon API credentials for the amazon simple product API
+2. Amazon API credentials for the amazon simple product API and embedding the same while creating the Lambda function